tocology/hadoop_python/README.md

 # hadoop_python

-This project is for a Udemy lecture; Taming Big Data with MapReduce and Hadoop It will be prihiodfhoi
+This repository is about programs of hadoop, expecially MapReduce programs.
+Whole programs have been coded with Python.

 ## Development
 ### Preparation